evmcnb/quartz/content/Full/Diabetic ketoacidosis.md

 - **Cerebral oedema** - look for reduced GCS
 - Aspiration [[Full/pneumonia]]
 - Hypo -kalacemia, -magnesaemia and -phosphataemia

+> [!warning] Senior escalation
+> if the ketonaemia and acidosis have not been resolved within 24 hours then the patient should be reviewed by a senior endocrinologist

 - Plasma glucose is usually high but not always especially if [[Pearls/Insulin|Insulin]] continued
 - High WCC may be present without an infection